Guidelines for Adopting

 Owning a puppy necessitates substantial supervision and dedicated attention.
 This stage is crucial for establishing a strong bond between you and your new furry companion.
 When considering your working hours, it is important to assess whether you will be away from home for extended periods of time, potentially compromising the puppy's well-being and overall development.

-We understand now that COVID-19 is beyond us that people are returning to work.
+Alone hours are a strong consideration when reviewing applications.
+Puppies should not be alone more than 3-4 hours a day.
 If you have to be gone for a full work day, please prepare additional resources to ensure your dog is not stuck in a crate all day - dog walkers, doggy daycare, or family or friends who can come check in on them throughout the day.
-It will benefit your puppy's well being as well as yours!
+Socialization and exercise are critical components to the health and well being of your dog.
+Having a plan in place to support both of these will be highly beneficial for you and your new best friend.

 Uncertainty in work schedules, unemployment among household members, and employment longevity/consistency (a minimum of 6 months of current employment is required and work contacts may be requested) will be considered.